Razvanix445/Razvanix445/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on [Stardew Valley App](https://github.com/Razvanix445/Stardew-Valley-App)
+- 🔭 I’m currently working on [Stardew Strategist](https://github.com/Razvanix445/Stardew-Valley-App)
 - 🌱 I’m currently studying Computer Science at [Babeș-Bolyai University](https://www.ubbcluj.ro/en/)
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/rc445)
 <!--